EvansNjogu/EvansNjogu/README.md

 ## Top languages
-Top Languages does not indicate my skill level or anything like that; it's a GitHub metric to determine which languages have the most code on my GitHub.
+Top Languages do not indicate my skill level; it's a GitHub metric to determine which languages have the most code on my GitHub.

 <p align="center">
   <a href="https://github.com/EvansNjogu/github-readme-stats">